The virtual meetings are meetings taking place through a video communication tool, with participants attending them remotely.

 After the meeting has been requested, the information about it will be displayed under the profile photo and in Meetings: the date and the time of the meeting, if scheduled; whether the meeting will take place online or on-site; the time remaining until the meeting.

 At the agreed time, go to Meetings, and click on the Start Meeting button.

 Depending on the previous settings you have on your computer, some browsers will ask permission to use your microphone and camera, others won't.
 Make sure these permissions are enabled, as you won't hear/see your meetings partner if they aren't.
 More on technical requirements for virtual meetings here

 A virtual meeting can be started at any given time before its ending time and it won't stop automatically.
 One of the participants has to end it.
-The remaining time is displayed on the green card in the top right corner, as the End meeting button and the Invite guests button.
+The remaining time is displayed on the top left corner.

 The participants are also able to share their screen, via the share screen button.